opea-project/GenAIExamples/CodeGen/docker-composer/gaudi/README.md

 ![Install-screenshot](https://i.imgur.com/cnHRAdD.png)

-### How to use
+### How to Use

-#### Service URL setting
+#### Service URL Setting

-Please adjust the service URL in the extension settings based on the endpoint of the code generation backend service.
+Please adjust the service URL in the extension settings based on the endpoint of the CodeGen backend service.

 ![Setting-screenshot](https://i.imgur.com/4hjvKPu.png)
 ![Setting-screenshot](https://i.imgur.com/AQZuzqd.png)